tadaworks/dev-onboarding-guide/README.md

 ## On the Way Out

 This is a pretty brief overivew, designed to get you up and running as quickly as possible.
+Each repository contains a `README.md` with basic usage instructions to get you started.
 If you have any questions, ask them in team chat.
 A great one to start with: **"Hey, why are we using JavaScript?"**